Selma Cloverleafs

 The Selma Cloverleafs were a baseball team based in Selma, Alabama.
+They played in the independent Southeastern League from 2002 to 2003.
+For most of the 2003 season, they were a road team and were known as the Southeastern Cloverleafs.
+They played their home games at Bloch Park.

 The original Cloverleafs played in the Southeastern League and Alabama–Florida League at various times between 1928 and 1962.

-Independent League
+History

 In 2002 a new version of the team was charter members of the Southeastern League of Professional Baseball.
 They played their home games in Selma, Alabama, at Bloch Park.
 The team left Selma after playing only three games in 2003 and playing the remainder of that season as the Southeastern Cloverleafs before folding at season's end.

 2002

 In April 2002, it was announced that Selma was the recipient of a team in the newly formed Southeastern League of Professional Baseball.
 For their inaugural season Merritt Bowden served as the manager.
 On May 27, 2002, the Cloverleafs played the Montgomery Wings in an exhibition game, marking the first professional baseball game to be played within the city since the original Cloverleafs folded in 1962.
 The season would officially begin on May 31, 2002, against the Americus Arrows on opening night, with Selma mayor James Perkins, Jr. throwing out the opening pitch.
 Dennis Gomez was the starting pitcher for the 'Leafs.
 Throwing 6 innings with 8 K's and giving up 1 earned run, picking up the win and closer Tony Macon pitched the top of the ninth inning to earn the save.
 Both feats were firsts for the Cloverleafs since the 1960s..The opening series drew over 2,000 fans to the stadium before the teams would embark on an 18-game roadtrip.

 On June 25, 2002, the team returned after the extended roadtrip to play in front of many Cloverleaf alumni from the 1950s–1960s teams that called Selma home.
 The major highlight of the second half of the season occurred on July 17 when both Desmond O'Quine and Jose Colon each hit a grand slam in the seventh inning of a 17–2 rout of the rival Montgomery Wings.

 The season would end after a 3–0 loss to the Pensacola Pelicans in the league tournament on August 29.
 The 2002 squad finished with an overall record of 29-29.